Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bergamo

-A Medieval city known for inventing the delicious Stracciatella flavor of gelato.
+This Medieval city invented the delicious Stracciatella flavor of gelato.

 🗺️ Distance from Milan: 1 hour | 📍 Google Maps | Website

-Located northeast of Milan, Bergamo is located in the Lombardy region of Italy and is best known for being the birthplace of the Stracciatella flavor of gelato.
-If this is of great importance to you, then I highly recommend indulging yourself by joining a food tour, such as this 3.5-Hour Traditional Food Tour in Bergamo.
+Located northeast of Milan, Bergamo is in the Lombardy region of Italy and is best known for being the birthplace of the delicious Stracciatella gelato flavor.
+If this is of great importance to you, I highly recommend joining a food tour to try all the goods, such as this 3.5-Hour Traditional Food Tour in Bergamo.

 Bergamo dates back to 49 BC and is characterized by its two city centers, the Alta (Upper City) and Bassa (Lower City).
-These areas are connected by a funicular, making for a fun and scenic way to get around.
+These areas are connected by a funicular, which is a fun and scenic way to get around.

-Bergamo also has many sites.
-In particular, Basilica di Santa Maria Maggiore is gorgeous, and the 16th-century walls encasing the city’s Old Town are a UNESCO World Heritage Site.
+Once you’re done indulging in the local food scene, check out the city’s many sites.
+In particular, Basilica di Santa Maria Maggiore is gorgeous and the 16th-century walls encasing the city’s Old Town are a UNESCO World Heritage Site.

 Varese

-An Italian city nicknamed “The Garden City” that’s covered in greenery, parks, and cultural landmarks.
+An Italian destination nicknamed “The Garden City” that’s covered in greenery, parks, and cultural landmarks.

 🗺️ Distance from Milan: 1 hour | 📍 Google Maps | Website

-Varese is one of the best day trips from Milan due to its art-nouveau villas and location on the stunning Lake Varese.
-The city is known as “The Garden City” due to the amount of greenery in the area, and parks such as Jardins du Palais Estense and Parco Naturale Regionale Campo dei Fiori make for a particularly relaxing afternoon.
+Varese is one of the best day trips from Milan for its art-nouveau villas and location on the stunning Lake Varese.
+The city is known as “The Garden City” due to the amount of greenery in the area.
+Parks such as Jardins du Palais Estense and Parco Naturale Regionale Campo dei Fiori make for a particularly relaxing afternoon.

 Alternatively, you can hit thought-provoking attractions like the beautiful Santa Caterina del Sasso monastery and Villa Panza.